zhongmicai/StereoCell/README.md

 sciences through algorithms.
 STOmics reserves the right to interpret it.

 ### Command Line
-It supports stitching, tissue segmentation, cell segmentation and Cell labeling, also supports whole pipeline analysis of StereoCell. in pipeline analysis, arguments are described as follows:
+It supports [stitching, registration, tissue segmentation, cell segmentation and Cell labeling](docs/modules.md), also supports whole pipeline analysis of StereoCell. in pipeline analysis, arguments are described as follows:

 *  ```--input```  Image data produced by microscopy.